Korean Kalbi Beef

 - 2 pounds Korean style beef short ribs

-In a large bowl, whisk to combine the grated Asian pear, grated kiwi, soy sauce, brown sugar, garlic, sesame oil, and a few cracks of black pepper.
-Combine in a marinade bag with the beef, and let marinate for at least 4 hours, and as long as overnight.
+- In a large bowl, whisk to combine the grated Asian pear, grated kiwi, soy sauce, brown sugar, garlic, sesame oil, and black pepper.
+Combine in a marinade bag with the beef, and let marinate for at least 4 hours, and as long as overnight (12 hours).

-Remove the beef from the marinade, and discard the marinade.
-Either grill the beef for 3-4 minutes on each side, or broil them on top of a wire rack set over a sheet pan, also for 3-4 minutes on each side.
-If those two cooking options aren’t available, you can also pan fry them in a skillet.
+- Remove the beef from the marinade, and discard the marinade.
+Either grill the beef over high heat for 3-4 minutes on each side, or broil them on top of a wire rack set over a sheet pan, also for 3-4 minutes on high for each side.
+If those two cooking options aren't available, you can also pan fry them in a skillet.
 Cook them until they are caramelized and deeply brown on the edges.
 Enjoy!